Gold fountain pen given to Mary Baker Eddy by Edson Dewey in January 1900.

-On January 10th, a Christian Scientist named Edson Dewey wrote to Mary Baker Eddy in the hopes that she would accept an unsolicited gift, although he was aware of her longstanding desire for her followers to show their gratitude for Christian Science in ways other than lavish presents.
-Dewey and Eddy had become briefly acquainted one year earlier, when he arranged to deliver an inscribed copy of Science and Health to his famous cousin, Admiral George Dewey, a hero of the Spanish-American War.
-Now, he was writing to her again.
+On January 10, 1900, Edson Dewey wrote to Mary Baker Eddy.
+Although he was aware of her longstanding desire for Christian Scientists to show their gratitude for her in ways other than lavish presents, he hoped she would nevertheless accept this unsolicited gift.
+Dewey and Eddy had become briefly acquainted one year earlier, when he arranged to deliver an inscribed copy of Science and Health with Key to the Scriptures to his cousin Admiral George Dewey, a hero of the Spanish-American War.

 Today I send by mail a perfect Dewey pen for your own use, realizing you should have the best of everything, and while I desire more than all not to disobey your wish in offering you a present, I assure you I do this that I may lessen your pen cares in giving you something to use in this line….1

-Included in her note of thanks was a valuable piece of information that reveals more about Eddy as a writer – something we at the Library have been thinking about a great deal this year in conjunction with our exhibit Impressions on Paper.
-Dewey had offered in his original letter to take the pen back and have it adjusted to her hand, and Eddy was pleased to offer him feedback.
+Included in her thank-you note was a valuable piece of information that reveals more about Eddy as a writer.
+In his original letter Dewey had offered to take the pen back and have it adjusted to her hand, and she was pleased to offer him feedback.
+The not continued:

 You requested me so kindly to have the pen suit my hand.
 I will say – I naturally turn the nib towards the right in writing, and find the ink dim and not given down then but when I watch myself and turn the pen over toward the left the ink flows and the lines are smooth.
 It is my fault is it not?3

 Dewey was, needless to say, happy and relieved that his gift had found a welcome audience.
-“I cannot put in words how happy I am to know I can do ever so little for ‘Mother’ who has done so much for me and mine.”4 He immediately offered to customize further pens for her to match the grip she described – something less fancy, something more like a “weekday or working day pen.”
-He also requested one thing from her: the opportunity to always provide her with “a perfect easy working pen and its repairs.”
+“I cannot put in words how happy I am,” he wrote, “to know I can do ever so little for ‘Mother’ who has done so much for me and mine.”4 He immediately offered to customize further pens for her, to match the grip she described: something less fancy, something more like a “weekday or working day pen.”
+He also requested the opportunity to always provide her with “a perfect easy working pen and its repairs.”

-Eddy accepted his offer, and upon receipt of the new “weekday” pens Dewey sent her, published notices in both The Christian Science Journal and the Christian Science Sentinel praising the pens and their innovative design.
+Eddy accepted that offer.
+And on receipt of the new “weekday” pens Dewey sent subsequently, she published notices in both the Christian Science Sentinel and The Christian Science Journal praising the pens and their innovative designs:

 The Dewey’s “Perfect” Fountain Pen has recently entered my employ, and after one month’s trial I find it well named, – perfect.
 I had tried various styles of fountain pens, but not until I got “Dewey’s Perfect Fountain Pen”; did I find one that meets the demand in every respect.
 To write with this pen is indeed a pleasure, it never fails to make its mark; and the construction is such there is no joint through which the ink can leak and stain the fingers….
 5

-Edson Dewey’s thoughtful, simple gift provides insight into the importance of writing in Eddy’s life.
-The gift of a tool through which she could continue to communicate her ideas – especially a beautiful tool that worked so well – speaks to both her practicality and her life as a writer.
+Dewey’s thoughtful, simple gift provides insight into the importance of writing in Eddy’s life.
+Here was a tool through which she could continue to communicate her ideas.
+Her appreciation of its beauty and practical functionality speaks to her work as a writer.

 - Edson Dewey to Mary Baker Eddy, 10 January 1900, IC 405.